-This briefing paper charts the implementation controversial reforms to the probation service.
-Most offenders are now supervised by Community Rehabilitation Companies, which are mostly privately led.
+This briefing paper charts the implementation of controversial reforms to the probation service.
+Most offenders are now supervised by Community Rehabilitation Companies, which are primarily led by private companies.
 A new public sector National Probation Service manages high risk offenders.
 So what's the verdict so far?Jump to full report >>

 This briefing paper charts the progress of recent reforms to probation services in England and Wales.
 It also brings together some of the commentary.

 In the 2010 Coalition agreement, the Government said it would introduce a “rehabilitation revolution that will pay independent providers to reduce reoffending”.
 On 9 May 2013, the MoJ published Transforming Rehabilitation: A Strategy for Reform, announcing its plans to invite providers from the voluntary and private sectors to bid for rehabilitation services.